intel-iot-devkit/how-to-code-samples/alarm-clock/cpp/README.md

     $ git clone https://github.com/intel-iot-devkit/how-to-code-samples.git

-Want to download a .zip file?
-In your web browser, go to [https://github.com/intel-iot-devkit/how-to-code-samples](https://github.com/intel-iot-devkit/how-to-code-samples) and click the **Download ZIP** button at the lower right.
+To download a .zip file, in your web browser go to [https://github.com/intel-iot-devkit/how-to-code-samples](https://github.com/intel-iot-devkit/how-to-code-samples) and click the **Download ZIP** button on the right-hand side.
 Once the .zip file is downloaded, uncompress it, and then use the files in the directory for this example.

-### Adding the program to Eclipse*
+### Adding the program to Eclipse

-In Eclipse\*, select **Import Wizard** to import an existing project into the workspace as follows:
+In Eclipse, select **Import Wizard** to import an existing project into the workspace as follows:

 1. From the main menu, select **File > Import**.<br>
 ![](./../../images/cpp/cpp-eclipse-menu.png)